priyaroy96/App12/README.md

 # App12
-IT is my firsty android project
+IT is my first android project,
-Page shows the music player Screen..
+The Page shows the music player Screen..